P

 process

-Referring to computers, this means an instance of a running program.
 Referring to microcircuit manufacturing technology, the process or, more accurately, process node is traditionally the distance in microns (µm) or nanometers (nm) between the gate and drain in each field-effect transistor (FET) on the chip.
-It’s no longer an accurate descriptor of modern microcircuits, but persists for lack of anything better.
+It’s no longer an accurate descriptor of modern microcircuits, but persists for lack of a broadly accepted replacement.

 process management